Probabilistic time: Conclusions

 A time structure for $\{p_\omega\}$ requires an ordering structure for observables which permits to introduce the concept of local probabilities (local in time) by integrating out the past and future.
 The sequence of local-time probabilities $\{p_\tau(t)\}$ for different $t$ can be viewed as characterizing a state of a subsystem of the larger system described by the all-time probability distribution $\{p_\omega\}$, namely the local-time subsystem.
 While the all-time probability distribution $\{p_\omega\}$ contains, in principle, the information about all times, the local probability distribution $\{p_\tau(t)\}$ refers to a particular time.
 The expectation values of local observables $A(t)$ can be computed from $\{p_\tau(t)\}$ without requiring information concerning the past and future.
 If only the information about the local probability distribution is available or needed we deal with incomplete statistics \cite{3} for the local-time subsystem.

 Predictivity for the expectation values of observables at future times in terms of the expectation values at the present time requires the existence of an evolution law.
 Typically, such an evolution law is a differential equation for the time evolution of the local probabilities $p_\tau(t)$.
-For a given all-time probability distribution $\{p_\omega\}$ the evolution law can be computed.
+For a given all-time probability distribution $\{p_\omega\}$ the evolution law (if it exists) can be computed.
+On the other hand, a particular evolution law is a particular structure of the all-time probability $\{p_\omega\}$ and restricts the possible $\{p_\omega\}$ which are compatible with this structure.

 We have presented explicit examples for all-time probability distributions $\{p_\omega\}$ which result in an oscillating evolution of the local-time probability distribution $\{p_\tau(t)\}$.
 We have also shown that an arbitrary time evolution of $\{p_\tau(t)\}$ can be implemented by a suitable $\{p_\omega\}$.
 Typically, many different $\{p_\omega\}$ can lead to the same time sequence of local probabilities $\{p_\tau(t)\}$.
 Such time sequences therefore define equivalence classes for all-time probabilities $\{p_\omega\}$.
 The expectation values of the local observables as well as suitable correlations depend only on the equivalence class, such that the full information contained in a particular all-time probability distribution $\{p_\omega\}$ is not needed.